mgba-emu/mgba/README.md

 Footnotes
 ---------

-<a name="missing">[1]</a> Currently missing features are
+<a name="missing">[1]</a> Currently missing features on GBA  are

 - OBJ window for modes 3, 4 and 5 ([Bug #5](http://mgba.io/b/5))
 - Mosaic for transformed OBJs ([Bug #9](http://mgba.io/b/9))

+Missing features on DS are

+- Audio:
+	- PSG audio
+	- Master audio settings
+	- Sound output capture
+	- Microphone
+- Graphics:
+	- Edge marking
+	- Toon shading
+	- Highlight shading
+	- Fog
+	- Clear depth
+	- Anti-aliasing
+	- Alpha test
+	- Position test
+	- Vector test
+	- Bitmap rear plane
+	- 1-dot depth clipping
+	- Vector matrix memory mapping
+	- Polygon/vertex RAM entry count memory mapping
+	- Rendered line count memory mapping
+	- Video output capture blending
+	- Horizontal scrolling on 3D background
+	- Some bitmap OBJ mappings
+	- DMA FIFO backgrounds
+- Other:
+	- Cache emulation/estimation
+	- Slot-2 access/RAM/rumble
+	- BIOS protection
+	- Display start DMAs
+	- Most of Wi-Fi
+	- RTC interrupts
+	- Manual IPC sync IRQs
+	- Lid switch
+	- Power management
+	- Touchscreen temperature/pressure support
+	- Various MMIO registers
+	- DSi cart protections

+<a name="dscaveat">[2]</a> Many feature are still missing on the DS, including savestates, cheats, rumble, HLE BIOS, and more.

-<a name="flashdetect">[2]</a> Flash memory size detection does not work in some cases.
+<a name="flashdetect">[3]</a> Flash memory size detection does not work in some cases.
 These can be configured at runtime, but filing a bug is recommended if such a case is encountered.

-<a name="osxver">[3]</a> 10.7 is only needed for the Qt port.
+<a name="osxver">[4]</a> 10.7 is only needed for the Qt port.
 The SDL port is known to work on 10.6, and may work on older.

 [downloads]: http://mgba.io/downloads.html
 [source]: https://github.com/mgba-emu/mgba/